aiparragirre/wlasso/R code - Simulation study/Results/README.md

 Use this link to download the results: http://aiparragirre006.quickconnect.to/d/s/s05YGPbtlVuBLlEmyrsCKzAzTWsAJQHj/WSBRz8Um3KgrI41j1AdLj2J3r52pfmuQ-RrVAxuUcJQo

-*Note that the resuls cannot be directly made available on GitHub given that they require too much space.*
+*Please, note that the resuls cannot be directly made available on GitHub given that they require too much space.*